 - more fibre (which will make you full and slow digestion),

-- less digestible carbohydrates (which will maintain stable blood glucose levels).
+- less digestible carbohydrates (which will help maintain stable blood sugar levels).

 Once your blood glucose levels have been brought under control by reducing the insulin load of your diet, foods with a low energy density and high nutrient density will likely help you continue your journey towards optimum health and weight.

 As shown in the chart below, these foods are very nutrient dense and provide a significant improvement in nutrient density.

 The chart below is from a recent pilot trial by Christopher Gardner of Stanford (Weight loss on low-fat vs. low-carbohydrate diets by insulin resistance status among overweight adults and adults with obesity: A randomized pilot trial) which showed that the people who were insulin resistant generally did better on a higher fat low carbohydrate diet while people who were more insulin sensitive did better on a lower fat, lower energy density approach.

 Everyone in the study did better by eating more more nutrient dense unprocessed foods regardless of the macronutrient composition!